HaoboGu/rmk/docs/src/wireless.md

 ## Multiple-profile support

 RMK supports at most 8 wireless profiles, profile 0 is activated by default.
-Vial key `User0` - `User7` are used to switch to specific profile, `User8` and `User9` are switching to next, previous profile, `User10` is clear profile.
+Vial key `User0` - `User7` are used to switch to specific profile, `User8` and `User9` are switching to next, previous profile, `User10` is clear current profile status.

-### Implementation

-1. A simple `manual disconnection -> re-advertise with BLACKLIST -> new connection` loop
-2. Multiple-device multiple slot, slot switching
-3. + USB
+If you've connected a host for a profile, other devices would not be able to connect to this profile before doing manually clearing.